January 10, 2025

 Stockholm is one of those cities that is fun for both kids and grown-ups.
 Many activities in the Swedish capital cater to all ages so that adults will not have to just sit and wait while the children play.
-This family friendly city offers many fun activities, here are eight great things to do in Stockholm with kids that are also fun for adults.
+This family friendly city offers many fun activities, here are nine great things to do in Stockholm with kids that are also fun for adults, many of which are easily reached with the Hop on hop off bus or boat.

 Tekniska Museet